k-orc/openstack-resource-controller/examples/README.md

 * apply
   - Contains modules which apply local namespacing to base modules and combine them with local credentials
   - These are the modules indended to be loaded directly

+### Binary dependencies

+The Makefile requires that appropriately up-to-date versions of the following binaries are available in `$PATH`:
+* kustomize
+* kubectl